Sortedsinghal/five9-zoho-sync/README.md

-# Five9 → Zoho CRM → Zoho Campaigns Sync & Email Automation
+# CRM Campaign Automation Engine

-A fully automated, end-to-end lead pipeline that takes inbound callers from **Five9** (cloud contact center) all the way through to a **personalized outbound email** — without any manual intervention.
+A fully automated, end-to-end lead pipeline built for a call center operation.
+Takes inbound callers from **Five9** (cloud contact center) all the way through to a **personalized outbound email** — with zero manual intervention at any step.

 The service polls Five9 every 2 minutes via SOAP API, pushes new leads into **Zoho CRM**, which syncs them into a **Zoho Campaigns** contact list, triggering a language-aware automation workflow that sends the right email template — **English or Spanish** — based on the caller's detected language.